 WordPress accessibility is essential to each and every website owner.
-Not only is it a matter of business credibility, but ethically, including users from all walks of life is the 'right' thing to do.
+Not only is it a matter of business credibility, but ethically, including users from all walks of life is the right thing to do.
 These are a couple of reasons why WordPress takes accessibility very seriously.

-All new and updated code released on WordPress must conform with WCAG guidelines as per the WordPress Accessibility Coding Standards.
-These requirements aside, accessibility isn’t a tedious one-way obligation.
+All new and updated code released on WordPress must comply with WCAG guidelines as per the WordPress Accessibility Coding Standards.
+These requirements aside, accessibility isn’t a one-way obligation.
 Instead, improving your WordPress accessibility can, in fact, unlock several benefits for your website:

 However, this depends on:

-…all of these factors can hinder accessibility.
+…all these factors can hinder accessibility.

 To make a judgment call on the current state of your WordPress accessibility, you need to conduct an audit.
-However, to do this effectively, you first need to understand the different types of accessibility:
+However, to do this effectively, you first need to understand the different types of accessibility.

-Your website should also be accessible using a keyboard only, so anyone unable to move a mouse can also browse your site.
+Your website should also be accessible using a keyboard only.
+So anyone unable to move a mouse can also browse your site.
 Lastly, videos should have subtitles or transcripts so that deaf users can benefit from all your website’s content.